Pabx VS PBX: what’s the difference?

 However, you should also be sure of using the same physical office space for at least the medium term.
 However, this setup will restrict your staff’s remote working options, as their primary communications network is located in one place.
 Also, businesses won’t be able to take advantage of advanced functionalities such as video conferencing, call metrics, and virtual phone numbers without installing additional services.

-VoIP PABX system
+Voip PABX system

 Integrating your telephone system with cloud-based software provides far greater flexibility and functionality than in a more traditional setup.